 The same can be understood easily with the help of the example which was taken before with respect to Mr. A being the Developer and Mr. B being the Landowner.

-Mr. A is the Developer here and Mr. B is the Landowner, and there is a JDA between these two parties.
+Mr. A is the developer here, and Mr. B is the landowner.
+There is a JDA between these two parties.
 The date of issuance of the completion certificate for the same is 31.03.2022.
-But Mr. B transfers his portion of flats before 31.03.21, to Mr. C.
+But Mr. B transfers his portion of flats before 31.03.21 to Mr. C.

-Contrary to what was stated before, Mr. A pay GST before tax period during which such CC was issued such that the Landowner which is Mr. B in this case can avail the ITC while making payment of GST, on his sale of flat to Mr. C and collection of payment with GST from Mr. C for the same, by virtue of the amendment which was made by the GST Council in the 43rd Meeting held by the Council.
+Contrary to what was stated before, Mr A paid GST before the tax period during which such a CC was issued.
+Thus, the Landowner, Mr B in this case, can avail the ITC while making payment of GST on his sale of the flat to Mr C and collection of payment with GST from Mr C for the same by virtue of the amendment which the GST Council made in the 43rd Meeting held by the Council.